 For further information, contact Mrs A Ali (Head of Department & Computing/ICT Teacher) or Mrs M Razaq (Computing/ICT & Business Teacher).

 MODERN LANGUAGES

-The MFL GCSE is a varied and interesting course designed primarily to promote linguistic and cultural knowledge, but also to develop key skills indispensible in the modern world, such as communication, flexibility, empathy, spontaneity, creativity and independence.
+GCSE Modern Languages is a varied and challenging course designed primarily to promote linguistic and cultural knowledge, but also to develop key skills indispensible in the modern world, such as communication, flexibility, empathy, spontaneity, creativity and independence.